green3g/spectre-canjs/dropdown-menu/README.md

 ## Description

-A configureable toggle button designed for dropdown menus and other elements
+A configureable toggle button designed for dropdown menus and other elements.
+Any elements placed in a dropdown-menu will be hidden initially and toggled when clicked

 ## Demo